Castle To Cathedral To Cashmere

 Behind the Masonic Building, 15-17 High Street, is Masonic Close.
 A great example of the blending of the new with the old by the former Elgin Town Council.

-The carefully preserved merchants house at Number 7, High Street was built in 1694.
-It was the banking House of William Duff of Dipple and Braco from 1702 to 1722.
+The carefully preserved merchant house at Number 7, High Street, was built in 1694, and it was the banking House of William Duff of Dipple and Braco from 1702 to 1722.
 The building shows influence from abroad with its arcades, or piazzas, of open arches.

 Braco’s close has retained its historic buildings and cobbled street surface.

 A B-listed building, built in 1864 – 1866, in the elegant neoclassicism style.
-The inside is remarkably unaltered and the parapet was originally decorated with 10 urns.
+The inside is remarkably unaltered, and the parapet was originally decorated with ten urns.

-The institutional buildings tended to gather at the east end of the High Street.
-Elgin Museum was founded in the 19th century and the A-listed building is still going strong today.
+The institutional buildings gathered at the east end of the High Street.
+Elgin Museum was founded in the 19th century, and the A-listed building is still going strong today.

 The museum is the oldest continuously independent museum in Scotland.
 It was opened in 1843, initially to provide a home for the numerous remarkable fossils discovered in the local sandstone quarries.